-(b) Aims of the phases of the lesson.
-The reduced subject contents now are ordered according to specific instructional aims to be attained during the course of the lesson;
+(b) Aims of the phases of a lesson.
+The reduced subject contents now are ordered according to specific instructional aims to be attained during the course of a lesson;

 (c) Lesson modalities.
-Instructional and learning activities as well as supporting teaching and learning aids now are thoroughly planned.
+Instructional and learning activities, as well as supporting teaching and learning aids, now are thoroughly planned.
 The ways the activities are going to be actualized specifically are planned;

 (d) Lesson form.
-Finally, the form of the lesson is delimited by anticipating the teaching method(s) in relation to the didactic ground forms.
-The choice of a specific methodological principle(s) as well as certain ordering principles give a final flavor to the form of the lesson.
+Finally, the form of a lesson is delimited by anticipating the teaching method(s) in relation to the didactic ground forms.
+The choice of a specific methodological principle(s), as well as certain ordering principles, give a final flavor to the form of a lesson.

 These four aspects are the basis for designing any lesson.
 The structural and functional relations among them are presented in the following model for designing a lesson.
-However, in order to maintain a perspective on the complexity of the activities while designing a lesson, the course of designing a lesson on the basis of this model now is considered.
+However, to maintain a perspective on the complexity of the activities while designing a lesson, the course of designing a lesson, based on this model, now is considered.
 In the following chapters, each of these aspects is fully expounded.